Yabu Pushelberg: New York

-Yabu Pushelberg’s New York studio was established in 2001 and is home to the design house’s Brand Strategy, Lighting, Project Management, Sustainability, and Legal teams, as well as three Interior Design Teams.
+Yabu Pushelberg's New York studio was established in 2001 and is home to the design house’s Brand Strategy, Lighting, Project Management, Sustainability, and Legal teams, as well as three Interior Design Teams.
 After a decade in Soho, the studio moved to a three-level heritage building on White Street in Tribeca.
 Yabu Pushelberg has renovated each level of their space which comprises the (66) gallery, studio reception, a library, specialty floor, interior design studio, meeting rooms.
 The studio also worked with collaborators Molteni&C to design a custom concrete kitchen to support informal meetings and socialization.
 Notable artworks on display in the NYC studio gallery include pieces by Marcel Dzama, Hiroshi Senju, Hiroshi Sigimuto, and Philip Lorca Dicorcia.

-Design Approach

-Yabu Pushelberg’s design approach is rooted in storytelling.
-Using narrative as a tool to connect and articulate context and purpose, the studio process begins by developing fictional characters and a script that are used to guide the project's direction.
-The narrative becomes a framework to their process which is further defined and distilled through the contributions of the studio’s strategy and positioning, interior, lighting, product, and styling teams who add their layer of thought and expertise to the final experience.

 Interior

-In 1984 Yabu Pushelberg designed their first major interior design project, Club Monaco, Toronto.
-By 1998, Yabu Pushelberg won the James Beard Award for Toronto’s Monsoon Restaurant which captured international attention, including Barry Sternlicht of Starwood Capital Group.
+In 1984, Yabu Pushelberg designed their first major interior design project, a Club Monaco store in Toronto.
+In 1998, Yabu Pushelberg won the James Beard Award for Toronto’s Monsoon Restaurant which captured international attention, including Barry Sternlicht of Starwood Capital Group.
 Soon after, Yabu Pushelberg was selected to simultaneously design two unique hotels with identical budgets: the 500-room W Hotels New York flagship and the 57-room Four Seasons Marunouchi, Tokyo.
-It was through these two projects that the studio established their presence in the hospitality industry.